 Engineering Faculty’s EnICS Lab Hosts Semiconductor Conference

-This past March, the Emerging Nanoscaled Integrated Circuits & Systems Laboratory (EnICS) – in the Faculty of Engineering – hosted a major conference.
+This past March, the Emerging Nanoscaled Integrated Circuits & Systems Laboratory (EnICS) – a research entity associated with the BIU Faculty of Engineering – hosted a major conference.
 Entitled “New Horizons in the Semiconductor Industry”, the gathering allowed EnICS – along with conference co-sponsor BIRAD, the University’s Technology Transfer company – to throw open its doors.
 At the same time, it allowed EnICS’s busy directors to throw something else: a birthday party.

 Dr. Carmit Hazay: Sharing Data While Securing Secrets

 Cybersecurity has become the arms race of the 21st century, in which a “tag team” of hackers try to overcome each new security protocol as it is produced.
 Maximizing the benefits of the digital revolution – and minimizing its risks – is at the heart of cryptography research being conducted by the Engineering Faculty’s Dr. Carmit Hazay.